 “It took long to get treatment even when you were at the health center, because there was only one nurse and one medical assistant,” Kamanga recalls.
 “Therefore, we would wait for treatment while the nurse midwife was attending to a woman in labor, conducting antenatal checkups.”

 To help fill this gap and deliver a higher and more immediate level of care for some of the most vulnerable people in her country, Kamanga became a midwife.
-For nearly 30 years, she has helped women in Malawi have healthy babies and support before, during and after pregnancy.
+For nearly 30 years, she has helped women in Malawi have healthy pregnancies and safe births.

 “Women were not treated well in the community.
 They were violated physically and emotionally and were voiceless,” Kamanga says.
 “They could not speak for themselves, let alone do anything without getting consent from their male relatives.
 I wanted to make life a little easier, especially when pregnant and sick.”

 Now, as technical advisor for PCI’s U.S. Agency for International Development-funded Every Preemie—SCALE project (Every Preemie), Kamanga is doing far more than just making life easier for these women.
 She is helping their fragile newborns survive by teaching health providers, caregivers and other family members how to better care for small and sick babies.

 “Generally, the critical problems which we have as a country are tied to reproductive, maternal, newborn and child health,” Kamanga says.
 “If we don’t have the mother’s health at heart and they are not taken care of, then I think the overall health outcomes for the country will be bad.
 And you cannot talk about a woman’s health minus her pregnancy.
 The mother will not be productive in any way as long as her child is sick.”